trifo75/kubernetes-playground/README.md

-# Installing Kubernetes the hard way
+# Kubernetes practice lab virtualized on your laptop
 This is an experiment to create an automated install of a 3 node Kubernetes cluster - 1 master and 2 worker nodes.
-The scripts are subject to furthr improvement, as there are hardcoded values where I should use variables anc cycles and flexible configurations.
+The scripts are subject to further improvement, as there are hardcoded values where I should use variables anc cycles and flexible configurations.
 I will improve, I promise.

-Kubernetes nodes need some special kernel settings that is not permitted on container instances by default.
-As system containers share the kernel of the host, along with its loaded modules and sysctl settings, we have to enable incus to ask the host to make the necessary settings on the start of the container instances.
-This is enabled using the `config { ... }` part of the instance creation.
-See comments there for explanation.

 ## Components used

-* Incus system containers as virtualization layer
+* Virtual machines using Incus and quemu/libvirt as virtualization layer
-* terraform to automate provision of nodes
+* Terraform to automate provision of nodes
 * Ansible to configure nodes further

 ## Directory structure